Emlaghfad, County Sligo

 Overview

-Emlaghfad sits on the fringe of Ballymote, a bustling market town in north‑west County Sligo.
-The most striking feature is the Church of Ireland building erected between 1815 and 1820, a cruciform stone edifice that crowns the town with a delicate octagonal spire and castellated tower.
-Set within a modestly landscaped graveyard, the church provides a quiet counterpoint to the surrounding streets while remaining an active place of worship.
+Emlaghfad sits on the northern fringe of Ballymote, a market town in north-west County Sligo.
+The site is dominated by the Church of Ireland building erected in 1818, a cruciform stone structure that rises above the surrounding streets with a castellated tower and slender octagonal spire.
+Enclosed by a modestly landscaped graveyard and boundary walls, the church operates as an active parish while offering visitors a quiet, historically layered stop in the heart of the town.

 History